sergiofgonzalez/grokking-scala/2-scala-in-depth/06-control-abstraction/01-control-abstraction-worksheet/README.md

-# 01 &mdash; Functions and Closures
+# 01 &mdash; Control Abstraction
-> worksheets for practicing functions and closures
+> worksheets for practicing Control Abstraction

 To run the project, open it using IntelliJ IDEA and run the corresponding worksheet.